boris-kz/CogAlg/README.md

 Full introduction: www.cognitivealgorithm.info

-Intelligence is ability to predict and plan (self-predict), which can only be done by discovering and projecting patterns.
-This definition is well established: pattern recognition is a core of any IQ test.
-But there is no general constructive definition of either pattern or recognition.
-So, I came up with my own definitions, which directly translate into algorithm introduced here.
+Intelligence is the ability to predict and plan (self-predict), which can only be done by discovering and projecting patterns.
+This perspective is well established: pattern recognition is a core of any IQ test.
+But there is no general, consistent, and constructive definition of either pattern or recognition (quantified similarity).
+So, I came up with my own definitions, which directly translate into algorithm proposed below.

 For excellent popular introductions to cognition-as-prediction thesis see “On Intelligence” by Jeff Hawkins and “How to Create a Mind“ by Ray Kurzweil.
-But on a technical level, they and most current researchers implement pattern discovery via artificial neural networks, which operate in a very coarse statistical fashion.
+But on a technical level, they and most current researchers implement pattern discovery via artificial neural networks, which operate in very coarse statistical fashion.
 Less coarse (more selective) are Capsule Networks, recently introduced by Geoffrey Hinton et al. But they are largely ad hock, still work-in-progress, and depend on layers of CNN.
 Neither CNN nor CapsNet is theoretically derived.
-I outline my approach below and then compare it to ANN, biological NN, CapsNet, and clustering.
+I outline my approach below, then compare it to ANN, biological NN, CapsNet and clustering, then explain my code and implementation plans.

-I need help with design and implementation of this algorithm, in Python.
+I need help with design and implementation of this algorithm: open project CogAlg on GitHub, in Python.
 But this work is theory first, experimentation last.
-Unless you find flaws or omissions in my reasoning, which would be even more valuable.
-This is an open project, but I will pay for contributions, or monthly if there is some track record.
-Please contact me if interested, here or on G+.
+The "theory" part is refining, extending, and implementing principles introduced below.
+I pay per contribution, or monthly if there is some track record, see [CONTRIBUTING](https://github.com/boris-kz/CogAlg/blob/master/CONTRIBUTING.md).
+*This content is published under Creative Commons Attribution 4.0 International License.*